 Canon SX530 vs Epson R-D1

 The Canon PowerShot SX530 HS and the Epson R-D1 are two digital cameras that were officially introduced, respectively, in January 2015 and March 2004.
-The SX530 is a fixed lens compact, while the R-D1 is a rangefinder-style mirrorless.
+The SX530 is a fixed lens compact, while the R-D1 is a rangefinder-focusing mirrorless.
 The cameras are based on a 1/2.3-inch (SX530) and an APS-C (R-D1) sensor.
 The Canon has a resolution of 15.9 megapixels, whereas the Epson provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.